 Apple Vision Pro – Design and build

 Starting with its design, the Apple Vision Pro looks like something right out of Steven Spielberg’s Ready Player One or a Black Mirror episode.
-The headset features a three-dimensionally formed glass on the front which seamlessly merges into a lightweight aluminum alloy frame with subtle curves.
+The headset features a three-dimensional glass on the front, which seamlessly merges into a lightweight aluminum alloy frame with subtle curves.

-The aluminum alloy frame, which houses Vision Pro’s internal components, features a Digital Crown and a button on the top-right and top-left side of the headset, respectively.
+The aluminum alloy frame, which houses Vision Pro’s internal components, features a Digital Crown and a button on the top-right and top-left side of the headset.
 Moreover, there are several vents along the edge of the frame paired with a couple of downward-facing cameras and mics.

 If you wonder how one can wear the headset, it features flexible straps with Spatial audio-enabled audio pods on the sides.
-As for the strap that goes around the user’s head, the Apple Vision Pro offers a custom fabric-knitted headband that attaches to the sides with magnetic clips.
-It should also be noted that the headband offers an adjustment dial to ensure a perfect fit.
+As the strap goes around the user’s head, the Apple Vision Pro offers a custom fabric-knitted headband that attaches to the sides with magnetic clips.
+Users may adjust the headband to ensure a perfect fit.

 Apple Vision Pro – Hardware specifications